 Leslie: What was your first job?

 Peter: After high school, I worked as a storekeeper in an electronics shop.
-I was in charge of issuing receipts and invoices and receiving cash for televisions, refrigerators and other electronic gadgets.
-I was paid GHS300, that’s 52 US Dollars.
-I saved this money for my IPMC College of Technology tuition and exam fees.
+I was in charge of issuing receipts and invoices.
+I was also responsible for receiving cash for televisions, refrigerators and other electronic gadgets.
+I was paid GHS300.
+That’s 52 U.S. dollars.
+I saved the money for my IPMC College of Technology tuition and exam fees.

 Leslie: Did you parents talk to you about money?

-Peter: They didn’t really talk to me about money because they were financially illiterate themselves.
-My dad, despite not being financially savvy, knew the importance of putting money aside.
-That was what I learned from him.
+Peter: They didn’t really talk to me about money because they were financially illiterate.
+However, my dad, despite not being financially savvy, knew the importance of putting money aside.
+That was something I learned from him.

 THANKS TO GRANDPA TOO